 How to visit Ha Giang in 3 days?

 Beyond its karst plateau full of breathtaking loops and picturesque valleys, let yourself be seduced by the history shared by the Hmong, Tay, Lolo... living in clay houses in the middle of the mountains.
-Located in the extreme North and comprising more than 17 ethnic peoples, Ha Giang is ideally visited in 3 days or more to take advantage of its tremendous natural and cultural wealth.
+Located in the extreme North and comprising of more than 17 ethnic groups, Ha Giang is ideally visited in 3 days or more so as to take advantage of its tremendous natural and cultural wealth.
 Take a look at our tips for a successful first trek to Ha Giang.

 How to go to Ha Giang?

 For the distance of more than 300km, it takes around 6 hours to drive to Ha Giang from Hanoi, by bus or motorbike.

 Hai Van bus, departure at 8:30 p.m. at My Dinh bus station

 Hung Thanh bus, departure at 8:30 a.m., 10:30 a.m., 2:30 p.m., 7:30 p.m. from My Dinh bus station and at 9:00 a.m., 7:00 p.m. from Gia Lam bus station

 Cau Me bus, departure at 8:30 a.m., 10:30 a.m., 9 p.m. from My Dinh.

 The ticket price for a bus with a berth for the Hanoi - Ha Giang route varies between 260,000 - 300,000 VND.
 When you arrive in the city, start the tour with a local bus.
 The more adventurous can rent a motorcycle on-site to improvise mountain hikes.